kiyui/on_cd/README.md

 # Usage
 Create a script called `.on_cd` in a directory.
 View `.on_cd` for an example.
+You can have optional background tasks in an array called `executables` as in the "Example Script" section.

 # Example Script
+This example checks the repository status and fetches any updates from origin.
+It also provides background tasks for `on_cd` ro run.
+In this example, the `.on_cd` script is placed in a Laravel 5 development directory where a test server and gulp are executed.

 ```
 #!/bin/sh
 function script() {